martyncisneros/beautiful-jekyll/aboutme.md

 I have a <strong>BS in Mechanical Engineering</strong> from <a href="https://barretthonors.asu.edu/" target="_blank">Arizona State University</a>.
 During my Junior year, I studied structural mechanics and control systems at <a href="http://www.ntu.edu.sg/Pages/home.aspx" target="_blank">Nanyang Technological University</a> in Singapore.
 I am currently applying for online <strong>MS in Data Science</strong> programs for fall 2017 matriculation.

 I am proficient in <strong>SQL</strong> and <strong>R</strong>, and gaining experience in <strong>Python</strong>.
 I am obsessed with solving problems and delivering timely analysis to stakeholders.
 My priority is ensuring the learning process is continuous and decision making improves with each iteration.
-Check out my work on <a href="https://www.kaggle.com/smartyn" target="_blank">Kaggle</a>!

 My hobbies include hot yoga, basketball, anything sci-fi, behavioral psychology books, mining music in Spotify, and watching water.